Industry News

 • A detailed rundown of the products or services you’ve provided

-• Information on how to make payment
+• Payment terms and information on how to make payment

 5. Follow up on your invoices